aelafifi/gcp/README.md

 How to use it?
 ==============

-Pretty much like cp (see `gcp --help`).
+Pretty much like cp (see `gcp --help` and `man gcp`).

 Please note that the behaviour is not exactly the same as cp's, even if gcp aims to be option-compatible.
 Mainly, the destination filenames can be modified (cf. the `--fix-filenames` option).

-gcp doesn't implement all the options from cp yet, but it's a long-term goal.
+gcp doesn't implement all the options GNU cp has yet, but it's a long-term goal.

 Logging